-"Quantitative Methods I" / "Quantitative Methods I" Code number BWI10025 Semester of study 2nd semester Level Preliminary level Credits 5 SWS 4 Associated courses BWI10026 Statistics 1 BWI10027 Mathematics 2 Recommended prerequisites Mathematical knowledge at university entrance qualification level; Mathematics 1 lecture Type(s) of examination, duration (only for PLK/PLM) PLK (90 minutes) Module examination Teaching language German Person responsible for the module Prof. Dr. Bulander Teachers Statistics 1: Prof. Dr. Bulander Mathematics 2: Prof. Dr. Galler, Dr. Heinemeyer Assignment to the curriculum WI/MT, WI/ID, WI/IM, WI/CEE, WI/IMo - compulsory subject 2nd semester Teaching forms of the courses of the module Lecture with practical exercises Goals program: Students are familiar with the fundamentals of mathematics that are required across the board in economics, engineering and all natural science disciplines, i.e. differential and integral calculus for several variables.
+"Quantitative Methods I" / "Quantitative Methods I" Code number BWI10025 Semester of study 2nd semester Level Preliminary level Credits 5 sws 4 Associated courses BWI10026 Statistics 1 BWI10027 Mathematics 2 Recommended prerequisites Mathematical knowledge at university entrance qualification; Mathematics 1 lecture Type(s) of examination, duration (only for PLK/PLM) PLK (90 minutes) Module examination Teaching language German Person responsible for the module Prof. Dr. Bulander Teachers Statistics 1: Prof. Dr. Bulander Mathematics 2: Prof. Dr. Galler, Dr. Heinemeyer Assignment to the curriculum WI/MT, WI/ID, WI/IM, WI/CEE, WI/IMo - compulsory subject 2nd semester Teaching forms of the courses of the module Lecture with practical exercises Goals Contribution to the qualification objectives of the study program: Students are familiar with the fundamentals of mathematics that are required across the board in economics, engineering and all natural science disciplines, i.e. differential and integral calculus for several variables.
 They can apply the corresponding methods and are thus mathematically able to successfully complete their studies Students also become proficient in descriptive statistical concepts and methods.
 They can confidently apply the relevant concepts and procedures and are therefore able to meet the quantitative requirements of their further studies.
-Learning objectives: The students can calculate sequences and series, are familiar with complex numbers and their arithmetic operations, have mastered the integral calculus of functions with several variables and understand its most important applications, can recognize and apply descriptive statistical concepts and methods.
+Learning objectives: The students can differentiate functions of several variables and thus solve extreme value problems, can calculate sequences and series, are familiar with complex numbers and their arithmetic operations, have mastered the integral calculus of functions with several variables and understand its most important applications, can recognize and apply descriptive statistical concepts and methods.
 Interdisciplinary qualification goals Students learn to interpret subject-related problems, to solve them mathematically and to reflect on and discuss the solutions together.
 Contents Statistics 1: Introduction to statistics Teaching the basics of descriptive statistics

-Basics of the evaluation of univariate data sets: Position, scatter and kurtosis parameters Evaluation of bivariate data sets: Correlation and regression analysis Mathematics 2: Differential and integral calculus of functions of several vari- ables Fundamentals of complex numbers Sequences and series Statistics 1: Specht, K., Bulander, R., Gohout, W. (2014): Statistics for Tech- nology and Economics.
+Basics of the evaluation of univariate data sets: Position, scatter and kurtosis parameters Evaluation of bivariate data sets: Correlation and regression analysis Mathematics 2: Differential and integral calculus of functions of several variables Fundamentals of complex numbers Sequences and series Statistics 1: Specht, K., Bulander, R., Gohout, W. (2014): Statistics for Technology and Economics.
 2nd updated and expanded edition, De Gruyter Oldenbourg: Munich.
-Literature Mathematics 2: Papula, L (2018): Mathematics for Engineers and Scientists Volume 1, 15th ed., Springer Vieweg Wiesbaden Papula, L (2012): Mathematics for Engineers and Scientists Volume 2, 13th ed., Springer Vieweg Wiesbaden Gohout, W. (2011): Mathematics for Business and Technol- ogy.
-2nd ed., expanded edition, De Gruyter Oldenbourg: Mu- nich.
+Literature Mathematics 2: Papula, L (2018): Mathematics for Engineers and Scientists Volume 1, 15th ed., Springer Vieweg Wiesbaden Papula, L (2012): Mathematics for Engineers and Scientists Volume 2, 13th ed., Springer Vieweg Wiesbaden Gohout, W. (2011): Mathematics for Business and Technology.
+2nd ed., expanded edition, De Gruyter Oldenbourg: Munich.
 Workload Workload: 5 ECTS x 30 hours = 150 hours Attendance time: 4 SWS x 15 weeks = 60 hours Preparation/follow-up, exercises, preparation for and completion of the exam: 90 hours.
 Media forms Slides, blackboard work, e-learning platform, tutorials

-11. Design and Innovation Management
+11. Data and Innovation Management